Film Studies Major

 Honors

-Film Studies majors are not required to complete senior thesis projects to fulfill their major program of study.
-However, large percentages of majors do opt for a senior thesis, which can take the form of a written history thesis, a screenplay, a 16mm film, a digital video, a virtual filmmaking project, or a film criticism project.
+Film studies majors are not required to complete senior thesis projects to fulfill their major program of study.
+However, large percentages of majors do opt for a senior thesis, which can take the form of a written history thesis, a screenplay, a 16mm film, a digital video, an advanced television project, or a film criticism project.
 Senior theses provide majors with the opportunity to advance what they have learned in their previous coursework through an extended individual project.
 Film Studies maintains a rigorous approach to evaluating theses, but also provides close, one-on-one advising.

 Those students wishing to make a senior thesis film, video, or virtual project must complete their introductory production course (Sight and Sound or Introduction to Digital) during their junior year.